theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 ### Setting up Pipenv

-You can install Pipenv by running
+You can install Pipenv by executing

     python -m pip install pipenv

-You can then install all packages in this folder's `./Pipenv` with
+You can then install all packages in this folder's `./Pipenv` by executing

     python -m pipenv install --two

-Then, you can run the app with
+Then, you can run the app by executing

     python -m pipenv run python app.py

-or run tests with
+or run tests by executing

     python -m pipenv run python tests/<TESTNAME>.py